 There are several tools on the market that can measure and help us analyze traffic to our site.
 Google provides free tools just for this purpose and as such, they are the first option for many.

 Within GA, you should also configure Conversion Tracking.
-This allows GA to measure the effectiveness of each campaign and each traffic source.
+This allows GA to measure the effectiveness of each campaign and each website traffic source.

 So as you create and run your traffic generation campaigns, remember to use the measurement tools to check performance and progress towards your overall goals.

-You'll see a breakdown of the traffic by 'Channel' or source, you'll see a nice pie chart:
+You'll see a breakdown of the website traffic by 'Channel' or source, you'll see a nice pie chart:

 Direct traffic - this is where someone clicked on a link to your site in an email (that wasn't tracked), or when a visitor types your URL into their browser